Just like with any other industry, trends come and go in the world of web design.

 2. Dark Mode as an Option

-3. Homepage/Landing Page Video
+3. Homepage / Landing Page Video

-In 2022, expect to see plenty of websites leveraging homepage videos as a primary design choice.
+In 2022, expect to see plenty of websites leveraging homepage videos as a primary web design choice.
 The strategy itself isn’t new, but marketers are coming up with some interesting ways to combine homepage video with other marketing elements to boost time spent on-page and conversion rates.

 Right off the bat, you can’t beat video for providing visual information to readers in an efficient manner.
-One minute of video is worth around 1.8 million words, meaning that a well-designed homepage video can telegraph far more information in a shorter time frame than simplistic drawings or basic hero text.
+One minute of video is worth around 1.8 million words, meaning that a well-designed homepage or landing page video can telegraph far more information in a shorter time frame than simplistic drawings or basic hero text.

-Additionally, homepage video can play into Hick’s Law by reducing the number of on-screen decisions a user will need to make.
+Additionally, homepage / landing page video can play into Hick’s Law by reducing the number of on-screen decisions a user will need to make.
 By using video as the primary focal point of the homepage or landing page, you’ll reduce clutter and create clearer navigational choices, especially when combined with mega navigation and other menu options.

 We’ve also seen fullscreen video used alongside lead capture forms to entice and encourage conversions, a tactic that can potentially boost conversion rates between 38-43%, depending on its application and location within the video itself.